porscheofficial/speed-estimation-traffic-monitoring/README.md

 ## Run

-Only for object_tracking_small.py:
-The path to the video that should be analysed can be set in *speed_estimation/paths.py* Only for speed_estimation.py
-The path to the video should be given to `speed_estimation/speed_estimation.py` as argument
+The path to the video should be given to `speed_estimation/speed_estimation.py` as argument.
+If you do not give the path as argument adjust the `speed_estimation/paths.py` accordingly.

-An example run command could be `python speed_estimation/speed_estimation.py '/data/my_video.mp4'`
+An example run command could be `python speed_estimation.py /path/to/session /path/to/video.mp4`